mr-ouss/mr-ouss/README.md

 ## What I do

-I'm a founder engineer building **data and AI driven products** for people who care about real outcomes, not buzzwords.
+Palantir built the ontology-first operating system for defense and government.
+I'm building the same thing for everyone else.

+**Syntaxia** brings data-centric architecture to commercial enterprises: ontologies, knowledge graphs, semantic drift detection.
+The problems Palantir solved for three-letter agencies exist in every company with more than a few systems.
+Different data, same entropy.

 I like to:

 - design **simple, reliable architectures** instead of fragile patchworks
 - build systems that combine data, AI, and human insight effectively
 - ship things that hold up under real-world load and business pressure
-- Focused on shipping production-ready systems that last
+- stay focused on production-ready systems that last

 **Main stack**